cocos/cocos-docs/en/asset-workflow/project-import.md

 The feature of importing a Cocos Studio project is developed & tested on Cocos Studio __3.10__.
 If you want to import an old version project, please import it to Cocos Studio 3.10 first.
 Then import the Cocos Studio 3.10 project to Cocos Creator.

-*  Solve CSD nesting makes animation impossible to parse:

-    When the CSD is nested node, create a `cc.StudioComponent.PlaceHolder` component node replace it.
-(Editor preview is not currently supported)

 * New support for animation frame events:

     Unified add default `triggerAnimationEvent` event, The parameter is the data set below

    ![animation-frame-event.png](./project-import/animation-frame-event.png)

+* Fix csd nested prefab animation to fail parsing:

+    If the csd contains a nested prefab, a dummy node will be auto created with a cc.StudioComponent.PlaceHolder component attached.
+The `nestedPrefab` attribute of the component will save nested prefab resources, which are replaced by the current node at runtime.
+(If you need to operate on this node, it must be the runtime of the project, and the editor preview not supported at this time)

 ## Details of Importing Cocos Builder Projects